Billy Jenkins (musician): Early life

 Violin tuition under Elinor M. Isard LRAM age 9-11 (Grade 1 Distinction).

 Also basic piano (under Beth Cockett) & viola (under Leonard Davis) age 11-12.

 Chorister at Bromley Parish Church under Michael Bailey FRCO, ARCM age 10-12.

 Also occasional invited choirs at Westminster Abbey and St. Paul's Cathedral.Self taught on guitar from age 12.

 Performed in local church halls, USAF Bases in East Anglia, riverside pubs, local colleges and clubs under various names 1970-72.

-Raised in a bohemian 23 room former hotel in Widmore Road, Bromley, with no central heating, television or car, but with a large garden cum smallholding within which his father was always cultivating, there was always a space inside or outside for creative solitude – a welcome asset, for turn round of lodgers occupying the top floor, an annual arrival of a student lodger from the nearby teaching’s training Stockwell College and a twice yearly puppet show in the built in puppet theatre in the living room where a young Billy and his big sister Caroline would accompany on violins, ensured that the family home was always underlyingly vibrant – especially when, as a young teenager, Billy started regular jam sessions in the derelict, self contained basement, which attracted many local contemporaries to either take part, like Billy’s best friend at the time, Bill Broad, later to become Billy Idol, or those who just hung out enjoying the ‘vibe’, like the soon to be author Hanif Kureishi, artist Kevin J. Collins and Steven Bailey, later to become Steven Severin.
+He was raised in a bohemian 23 room former hotel in Widmore Road, Bromley, with no central heating, television or car, but with a large garden cum smallholding within which his father was always cultivating.
+There was a frequent turn round of lodgers occupying the top floor, an annual arrival of a student lodger from the nearby teaching’s training Stockwell College and a twice yearly puppet show in the built in puppet theatre in the living room where a young Billy and his big sister Caroline would accompany on violins.
+As a young teenager, Billy started regular jam sessions in the derelict, self contained basement, which attracted many local contemporaries to either take part, like Billy’s best friend at the time, Bill Broad, later to become Billy Idol, or those who just hung out, like the soon to be author Hanif Kureishi, artist Kevin J. Collins and Steven Bailey, later to become Steven Severin.